OT75/OT75/README.md

 ## 👨‍💻 About Me

-I'm **Omar Tarek**, a Computer Engineer from Cairo, now doing my **M.Sc. in Artificial Intelligence** at **BTU Cottbus-Senftenberg, Germany**.
+I'm **Omar Abdelwahab**, a Computer Engineer from Cairo, now doing my **M.Sc. in Artificial Intelligence** at **BTU Cottbus-Senftenberg, Germany**.
 I graduated from the **Faculty of Engineering at Ain Shams University**, where I built a strong foundation across systems, software, and machine intelligence.

 My work sits at the intersection of **AI research** and **practical engineering** — from training deep learning models to deploying production-ready systems.
 I thrive on turning complex problems into elegant, working solutions.